Hungary–Russia relations: Orbán era (2010–2026)

-Russian invasion of Ukraine

 "Silent expulsions" of diplomats

 In April 2018, Sergei and Yulia Skripal were poisoned in the United Kingdom.
 As a response to government involvement in the attack, several countries expelled a total of 342 Russian diplomats.
 In April 2018, one Hungarian embassy staffer was expelled from Russia.
 Investigative journalists later revealed that Orbán's government coordinated the expulsion of the Russian diplomat with the Russian government: they chose to formally expel a diplomat who has already finished their mission and was preparing to return to Russia.

 After the Skripal incident, Orbán's government had not formally expelled any Russian diplomats, even when serious abuses of diplomatic immunity were found.
 The authorities did, however, ask the diplomats to leave the country without striking a formal diplomatic incident, thus limiting the damage done to bilateral relations between Russia and Hungary.
 In one incident, Hungarian authorities became aware that GRU agents - enjoying diplomatic immunity - trained Hungarian Neo-Nazi paramilitary organization Hungarian National Front in mock combat as many as 5 times a year.
 Secret service was aware of the collaboration between the paramilitary organization and the Russian state agents, but could not take action because the mock combat activities did not violate any laws.
 The events escalated when police obtained a search warrant under the suspicion that the leader of the organization, István Győrkös, was in possession of firearms illegally.
 When police attempted to execute the search warrant, István Győrkös shot and killed an officer.
 Following the events, police executed 13 additional search warrants and indicted 17 individuals.
 Several members of the organization were later convicted because of illegal possession of a large quantity of weapons and ammunition.
 The GRU members involved in training with the group returned home after being informally asked to do so, without escalating a formal diplomatic incident between Russia and Hungary.

+Magyar era (2026–)

+Relations have deteriorated under prime minister Péter Magyar, who has pursued rapprochement with the European Union and Ukraine.
+On 8 September 2026, Hungary expelled 10 Russian diplomats, with foreign minister Anita Orbán saying they "were engaged in activities in Hungary that are unacceptable for diplomats under the Vienna Convention".